footdabmommy/wse/docs/source/enchants.rst

 Here is a guide on how to make the enchantments that have been added.

-.. note:: Throughout this guide all these recipies are "shaped" this means they have to look exactly like the image or they can't be crafted
+.. note:: Throughout this guide all these recipies are "shaped".
+This means they have to look exactly like the image or they can't be crafted.

 Blank Enchanted Book
 --------

 .. image:: https://media.discordapp.net/attachments/877207380625096734/945009221240512592/unknown.png

-To make a blank enchated book, use a Mending book and blaze powder.
+To make a blank enchanted book, use a mending book and blaze powder.

 .. note:: This book is needed in most recipies.